MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationaddaction.md

 The name of the function in the codeunit, which is specified by the *CodeunitID* parameter, that you want to run for the action.

 ## Remarks
 An action provides a way for you to add an interactive notification that enables users to respond to or take action on the notification.
-The function that is called by the action will contain logic that you want to run for the action.
+The function that is called by the action contains logic that you want to run for the action.

 For more information and a detailed example, see [Notifications](notifications-developing.md).